 Barnard Griffin also has a tasting room in Vancouver, Washington.

 Tri-Cities Red Mountain-Based Wineries

 17. Red Mountain Trails

-If you’re after a more unique wine-tasting experience, then head to Red Mountain Trails Winery.
-The winery offers a choice of either a 20-minute wagon ride or one-hour trail ride through the vines before wine tastings.
+If you’re after a unique wine-tasting experience, then head to Red Mountain Trails Winery.
+The winery offers a 20-minute wagon ride or one-hour trail ride through the vines before wine tastings.
 We took the wagon ride and it was good fun.

 After the ride, we sat outside by a firepit, and our wine flight appeared in cute small glass bottles.
 Red Mountain’s biggest seller is their rose and they are well known for their cabernet franc.
 Their red wines are made with the grapes you will have just ridden through and the grapes for their chardonnay and rose are sourced from Columbia valley.

 Post-wine tasting, the lovely team at Red Mountain Trails brought out a cardboard box that contained graham crackers, Hershey chocolate, M&M’s, Reese’s peanut butter cups and some very large marshmallows.
 We made some very tasty smores on the fire pit.

 If you are visiting Red Mountain Trail between mid-June and the end of August, you can take a goat yoga class.
 Goat yoga can only take place when the goats are up to 8 weeks old, so it is a limited season but I am sure very memorable!